istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

 If you use [Istio authorization](/docs/concepts/security/#authorization) with custom resource of kind `RbacConfig`, you need to replace the custom resource of kind `RbacConfig` with kind `ClusterRbacConfig`.
-The rbac config has a [bug](https://github.com/istio/istio/issues/8825) that causes it to be namespace scoped in some cases.
-The cluster rbac config has exactly the same specification as the rbac config with correct cluster scope implementation.
+The `RbacConfig` has a [bug](https://github.com/istio/istio/issues/8825) that causes it to be namespace scoped in some cases.
+The `ClusterRbacConfig` has exactly the same specification as the `RbacConfig` with correct cluster scope implementation.

-For example, if you have a rbac config with the following config:
+For example, if you have a `RbacConfig` like the following one:

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"